Secure your business operations in the UAE and protect your valuable data with our expert NESA compliance services.

 - NESA Compliance Consulting

-Tiers-based enforcement of compliance is used by NESA.
-How regulatory agencies cooperate with you in enforcing Compliance depends on the extent of risk that your organization poses to the UAE’s information infrastructure.
-The results of your present security controls and the inherent risk of the sector are used to calculate the level of risk.
+While conducting the NESA audit, Eshield follows a Tiers-based enforcement of compliance as used by NESA.
+Furthermore, how regulatory agencies cooperate with you in enforcing compliance depends on the extent of risk that your organization poses to the UAE’s information infrastructure.
+They calculate the level of risk by considering the results of your present security controls and the inherent risk of the sector.

 Why Eshield IT

 - The NESA UAE Audit service aims to identify vulnerabilities, assess risks, and recommend robust security measures to enhance the resilience of your information infrastructure.

 - Based on the findings of the NESA Audit, we provide detailed reports and actionable recommendations.
 These reports and recommendations enable you to make informed decisions to strengthen your security posture.

 - By undergoing the NESA Audit, you demonstrate your commitment to ensuring the confidentiality, integrity, and availability of your critical information assets.